rudzki/indexcards/README.md

 - **Static pages** — Pages with their own nav placement and history
 - **Themeable** — several built-in color themes plus custom CSS/head/footer injection

-See [TECHNICAL.md](TECHNICAL.md) for architecture details, the data model, the full route inventory, and known issues.
+See [TECHNICAL.md](TECHNICAL.md) for architecture details, the data model, and the full route inventory.

 ## Requirements